Note: This post may contain affiliate links. Please see my disclosure page for more details.

 As someone who suffers from mental illness, I often place so many expectations on myself based on past failures.
 I think of the days when I had trouble even going to work because my anxiety was so severe it felt like lead in my lungs.
 I think about the days where even as I knew how much fresh air would revitalize me, the thought of putting on my human suit was so overbearing that I stayed inside, letting day pass into night without ever seeing the sun.

 But when I have no context, no prior experience to link it to, I’m somehow able to override that anxious channel in my brain.
 I’m able to say, nope, not interested.
 I’m not just an anxious person who hates X and Y and would never in her life Z. I’m the girl who starts conversations in bars.
 I’m the girl who climbs volcanoes.
-I’m the girl who can balance on the limbs of a complete stranger.

 One day, I do hope that I can keep travel-me even when I’m not moving.
 That I can override my self-defeating, self-defining tendencies even when I dare slow down.
 For now, travel is almost a form of therapy – repeated exposure to situations that would normally paralyze me.
 And now I move through them, languid, often not even afraid.